stardusteight-d4c/metaversus-landing-page/README.md

 <br />

-## Framer Motion | Production-ready declarative animations.
+## Framer Motion | Production-ready declarative animations

 A simple declarative syntax means you write less code.
 Less code means your codebase is easier to read and maintain.